corprusCheese/socketChatTs/README.md

 Copy of this project https://github.com/corprusCheese/tic-tac-toe from scala to typescript.

-Wschat, this example app using **ws** library, so if you want to use this app, you should have something that allows you to connect to socket.
+This example app is using **ws** library, so if you want to use this app, you should have something that allows you to connect to socket.
 For example, I use in MacOs:

     websocat 127.0.0.1:3000